Wine investment: Brexit and trade issues impact wine business

 How to Invest in Wine?

-Investors in wines need to have some basic knowledge of the business as it may require a lot of input with no guarantees to get profits.
+Wine investors need some basic business knowledge as it may require a lot of input with no guarantees to get profits.

-Since the item can be used for both investment and consumption both, a well-researched investment can provide profitable returns.
-The product like Bordeaux and Burgundy can be added to the portfolio as it offers liquidity and such products continue to gain over the years.
+A well-researched investment can provide profitable returns since the item can be used for investment and consumption.
+Products like Bordeaux and Burgundy can be added to the portfolio as they offer liquidity, and such products continue to gain over the years.

 Sometimes, cult wines from unique locations like Australia or New Zealand can offer the desired price and be popular with the buyers.